premJyotish007/ethglobalnyc2025/README.md

-# TicketBid - Decentralized Ticket Trading Platform
+# VeriTix – Fair Onchain Ticket Resale

 A modern, decentralized platform for trading tokenized event tickets using USDC on the blockchain.
 Built with Next.js, TypeScript, and Web3 technologies featuring **Privy Account Abstraction** for seamless smart wallet creation.